erysdren/plush/README.md

 A neat, portable, realtime 3D rendering library originally created between 1996 and 2000 by Justin Frankel and Nullsoft, Inc.

+This version has been updated with some minor modernization tweaks, including the use of `stdint.h` and packaging through CMake and pkg-config.
+The original examples have also been ported to SDL2.

 Original homepage: [1014.org](http://1014.org/code/nullsoft/plush/)

 ## Features